AdobeXD/plugin-samples/tutorials/how-to-migrate-from-modal-to-panel/index.md

 This code does the following:

 1. Gets reference to the `selection`.
-2. Creates a `const` called `HTML` and stores your UI markup, including elements for `style`, `form`, and so on.
-The `form` tag contains a `div` which includes two text input fields and a `foooter` which has a button for users to click on.
+2. Creates a `const` called `html` and stores your UI markup, including elements for `style`, `form`, and so on.
+The `form` tag contains a `div` which includes two text input fields and a `footer` which has a button for users to click on.
 The `p` tag contains warning text which is used to warn users when they select a non-rectangle node inside the active XD document.
 3. Creates a nested function called `exec`.
 4. Gets user input value from the "height" and "width" input elements.
 5. Gets the first currently selected node.
 (Some UI logic will be added later to ensure this is a rectangle.)